konka-bptl-tech/notes/chatgpt_notes/docker-k8s-git-jenkins/kubernetes/day-13.md

 ### Conclusion:
 Kubernetes Network Policies provide a way to secure communication between pods and services by restricting traffic based on labels, namespaces, and IPs.
 By using **ingress** and **egress** rules, along with **selectors** for pods, namespaces, and IP blocks, you can achieve very granular control over how your services interact within the cluster.

+# Exercise
+1. Launch Kubeadm cluster
+2. Exercise is I have red,blue,alpine-access and alipne-block pods are deployed in same ns
+3. So by default all pods are can reachable, you can not exec red and blue pods
+4. Test the connection from alpine-access and alpine-block to access red and blue services so before that install curl in alpine pods apk update, apk add curl
+5. curl red-service and blue-service alpine pods are reachable by default no restriction
+6. apply # deny-all-ingress-blue policy
+7. now test curl to blue pod curl blue-service now you're not reachable
+8. red-ingress-only-access-from-alpine-access-pod apply policy now you're only access red pod from alpine-access pod only not alpine-block